Driving Viscous Hydrodynamics in Bulk Electron Flow in Graphene Using Micromagnets: Introduction

 In Ref.~\cite{keser_geometric_2021} the problem was partially resolved by using a gated channel in a GaAs 2DEG that supports perfect-slip boundary conditions.
 This allowed for relatively accurate measurements of the viscosity of the electron fluid.
 However, the accuracy of the measurements was limited by Ohmic dissipation which was more than an order of magnitude larger than the viscous one.

 In Ref.~\cite{engdahl_micromagnets_2022} we suggested a method that involved the use of micromagnets to create wiggling hydrodynamic flow and hence create vorticity throughout the bulk of the sample, not just in the boundary region.
 This allows for a dramatic enhancement of viscous hydrodynamic dissipation.
 Hydrodynamics in a finite channel is inherently a boundary problem and in Ref.~\cite{engdahl_micromagnets_2022} the problem was solved only for a straight channel in the unique case of perfect-slip boundaries.
 In the present work we extend the method to a straight channel with arbitrary boundary conditions, either no-slip or finite-slip boundaries.
-Of course the bulk solution is the same, but the structure of the Knudsen layer depends on the boundary condition and we determine the structure in the present work.
+Of course the bulk solution is the same, but the structure of the viscous boundary layer depends on the boundary condition and we determine the structure in the present work.
 Hence, the present work extends the magneto-hydrodynamic method to graphene and also to $\delta$-doped semiconductors.
+The results of this work allow for the viscosity of the electron fluid to be extracted from a measurement of longitudinal resistivity of a finite straight channel in such devices.